destanyinside/mefi/README.md

 - Without any mash and other things overhead

 ## Required
-- Kubernetes clusters without overlay networks
+- Kubernetes clusters without overlay networks.
+Need RIP or BGP announced pod cidr in network
 - `Mefi` must be running in all clusters that need balancing ingress traffic
 - Endpoints that need to balance ingress traffic must have a label: `default is isMefiRemote=true, param --remote-filter`
 - Endpoints for same application must have same name in all clusters